 7. See you at the top

-This book comes on the seventh number of the list of must read books for students.
+This book comes on the seventh number on the list of must-read books for students.
 In this book, author Zig Ziglar who is a famous motivational speaker too wrote that we can be anything that we want to be.

 The author told us to take the baby steps.
 Don’t panic.
-He also told about to associate with positive people.
+He also told about associating with positive people.
 Zig’s 6 steps to success and happiness are Self Image, Relationships with others, Goals, Attitude, Work, and Desire.

 8. Thinking Fast and Slow

-Daniel Kahneman who is a Nobel Prize winner, written this incredible book that dives into the mysterious world of our conscious and unconscious thinking patterns.
+Daniel Kahneman who is a Nobel Prize winner wrote this incredible book that dives into the mysterious world of our conscious and unconscious thinking patterns.
 This is one book that anybody, who has the slightest desire to understand the way our mind makes decisions and occasionally makes errors, should read.

 If you find the beginning a bit too technical, I urge you to stay put.
 The overall experience by the end will be most enriching and rewarding.

 Through the book, you get to participate in so many experiments that always get you.
 Plus you are told about different researches performed by other psychologists.
-So complete worth to get this book.
+So completely worth getting this book.

 9. The Alchemist